Hopelessness

 Hopelessness can be defined as a pervasive feeling of despair, helplessness, and the belief that one’s circumstances are unlikely to change for the better.
 It is often associated with a loss of motivation, decreased self-esteem, and a bleak outlook on life.
 This emotional state can significantly impact an individual’s mental well-being and overall quality of life.

-Aaron Beck explains that an individuals “hopelessness leads to loss of motivation: because he expects a negative outcome from any course of action, he loses the internal stimulation to engage in any constructive activity.”
-Hopeless, because of the lack of motivation factor, tends to create a downward spiral.
-Beck describes this downward pull this way, “the continuous downward course in depression may be explained in terms of the feedback model.
+“The continuous downward course in depression may be explained in terms of the feedback model.
 As a result of his negative attitudes, the patient interprets his dysphoria, sense of loss, and physical symptoms in a negative way.
 His conclusion that he is defective and cannot improve reinforces his negative expectations and negative” (Beck, 1979, p.
 130).

+When our outcome expectations are dismal, our emotions tend to follow.
+Or, perhaps, when hopelessness prevails, we lower our outcome expectations.
+Most likely it is a reciprocal impact with each magnifying the other.
 Just like learned helplessness, once a person is consumed by hopelessness, the world appears hopeless.
 The darkened mental state conceals possible solutions, and there appears to be no way out.
+In psychology, hopelessness is included as one of the three primary depressive reactions.
+The other two are helplessness and despair (Fosha, 2000).

 Self-Efficacy and Hopelessness

-Another concept closely tied to hopelessness is self-efficacy.
-“Self efficacy beliefs produce a magical push towards success.
-When we believe we can, we work a little harder, longer, and smarter” (Murphy, 2021).
-Albert Bandura wrote, “to the extent that people believe they can prevent, terminate, or lessen the severity of averse events, they have little reason to be perturbed by them.”
+Albert Bandura wrote that to the extent that “people believe they can prevent, terminate, or lessen the severity of adverse events, they have little reason to be perturbed by them.”
 Conversely, those that feel lack of control over their circumstances in the world, feel vulnerable and see the world as dangerous.
 Consequently this impacts emotions.
-Albert Bandura’s research “showed that those who view themselves as inefficacious are at risk for high levels of emotional distress, poor coping, and maladaptive behavior” (Bandura, et al., 1985).
+Albert Bandura’s research “showed that those who view themselves as inefficacious are at risk for high levels of emotional distress, poor coping, and maladaptive behavior” (Bandura et al., 1985).

 Unheard Emotional Calls for Help

 We live our lives among others.
 We are social beings.
-A sense of belonging is heralded as a foundational need.
+Scientists and therapist herald a sense of belonging as a foundational need.
 A primary factor in relationships is the benefits of emotional attunement and dyadic regulation.
 When life bears down, preventing attainment of primary goals and needs, we react with anger.
 When that anger is not heard, we collapse in sadness.
-Leslie Greenberg refers to this as “Secondary Sadness.” he explains that “this is the kind of depressive, hopeless sadness and resignation that come from a person feeling that his or her anger will not be heard, that it is not valid, or that it will not make an impact.
-The sadness is felt in response to a feeling of impotent anger” (Greenberg, 2015, Kindle location: 3,051).

 Hopelessness and Suicide

-C.R.
-Snyder warned that “this sense of being blocked and frustrated—hopelessness—is the catalyst that unleashes the goal of dying.”
-He continues to explain, “impediments perceived as being difficult to overcome now and in the future, and those applying to one or more important goals, should be particularly lethal in shutting off to-be thoughts.
-Under such thinking, not-to-be thoughts appear the logical choice” (Snyder, 2003, Kindle location: 2,463).
+“This sense of being blocked and frustratedโ€”hopelessnessโ€”is the catalyst that unleashes the goal of dying.
+Impediments perceived as being difficult to overcome now and in the future, and those applying to one or more important goals, should be particularly lethal in shutting off to-be thoughts.
+Under such thinking, not-to-be thoughts appear the logical choice” (Snyder, 2003).

 Clinical Identification